aryna-yukhnevich/dev/README.md

 ```
 **Tooling Environment Configuration**:
 - in the `name` parameter, enter the name of your Tolling environment where SALMON monitoring and alerting infrastructure will be located. \
 **Note**: Here, `<<env>>` acts as a placeholder that represents the environment name.
 This allows you to specify a generic name for the tooling account while keeping the option to customize it based on the environment.
-To define the actual values for placeholders, you can use the `replacements.json` file (please refer to [Provide Replacements for Rlaceholders (optional)](#provide-replacements-for-placeholders)).
+To define the actual values for placeholders, you can use the `replacements.json` file (please refer to [Provide Replacements for Rlaceholders](#provide-replacements-for-placeholders)).
 This file serves as a mapping between placeholders and their corresponding values.
 - in the `account_id`, `region` parameters, enter AWS region and account ID for this Tolling environment.
 - in the `metrics_collection_interval_min`, enter an interval (in minutes) for extracting metrics from monitored environments.
 - in the `digest_report_period_hours`, indicate how many recent hours should be covered in the daily digest report.
 Defaults to `24` hours.